ty-bennett/ty-bennett/README.md

 <hr>
 <div>
   <p>Hi!
 My name is Ty Bennett and welcome to my <a href="www.github.com/ty-bennett"><img src="https://img.shields.io/badge/GitHub-black?style=for-the-badge&logo=github&logoColor=white" alt="Github logo"></a> profile! </p>
-  <p>I am currently a freshman computer science student at the University of South Carolina, and you can view my page and pinned repositories to see what I am currently working on!
+  <p>I am currently a <b>sophomore</b> computer science student at the University of South Carolina, and you can view my page and pinned repositories to see what I am currently working on!
 Feel free to look around!</p>
 </div>
 <div>
   <h2>Languages</h2>